depixusgenome/trackanalysis/README.md

 * User-friendly, platform agnostic data analysis tools.
 * Batch *and* GUI modes must both function.

+# Installing

+* Copy or clone the wafbuilder library at the project's root.
+* Link or copy wafbuilder/bin/waf to the project's root.
+* Then do:

+`python3 waf configure`
+`python3 waf build`

 # Architecture

 The global architecture principle is *Model-View-Controller*.